ericsonga/APCSAReview/_sources/ArrayBasics/abasics.rst

       }
    }

-To create an array use the **new** keyword, followed by a space, then the type, and then in square brackets the size of the array (number of elements to store).
+To create an array use the **new** keyword, followed by a space, then the type, and then in square brackets the size of the array (the number of elements it can hold).

 .. code-block:: java